1978 Arkansas Razorbacks football team

 The 1978 Arkansas Razorbacks football team represented the University of Arkansas in the Southwest Conference (SWC) during the 1978 NCAA Division I-A football season.
 In their second year under head coach Lou Holtz, the Razorbacks compiled a 9–2–1 record (6–2 against SWC opponents), finished in a tie for second place in the SWC, and outscored their opponents by a combined total of 336 to 147.
 The Razorbacks' only losses were to SWC champion Houston by a 20–9 score and to Texas by a 28–21 score.
 The team advanced to 1978 Fiesta Bowl, playing to a 10–10 tie with UCLA.
-Arkansas was ranked #11 in the final AP Poll and #10 in the final UPI Coaches Poll.
+Arkansas was ranked No. 11 in the final AP poll and No. 10 in the final UPI Coaches Poll.

+The team was described as having "tremendous talent at all skill positions" with a "swift" defense.
+The team was also described as being loaded at the wide receiver position.